iconify/website/docs/usage/css/tailwind/index.md

 To change icon color, change text color.
 See [how monotone icons work in CSS](../index.md#monotone).

 By default, icon's height is set to `[str]1em`.
-Width can be different, depending on icon.
+Width can be different, depending on an icon.
 To change icon size, set `[prop]font-size`.

 ## Advanced usage

 What else can you do with plugin?

-Plugin has various options:
+The plugin has various options:

 - You can use plugin with custom icon sets.
-- You can change class name.
+- You can change the class name.
 - You can remove duplicate CSS.

 See [plugin options documentation](./options.md).